ankowals/saf/README.md

 	to use automated equipment for any not strictly test related activities like for example automate mobile phones to detect changes in the offer from a telco operator:)

-	load generation/performance checks are out of scope parallel test execution is out of scope for now
+	load generation/performance checks are out of scope parallel test execution is out of scope for now (shall be simple to add with Cucumber 4.x)

-	For parallel test execution one can use capabilities of framework or better use multiple VMs to deploy multiple SUTs, framework instances (copies of the same project), scheduler instances etc... in that case it has to be ensured that tests are separated from each other
+	For parallel test execution one can use capabilities of framework or better use multiple VMs to deploy multiple SUTs or framework instances (copies of the same project), CI instances/jobs instances etc... in that case it has to be ensured that tests are separated from each other
 		- subsequent test does not depend on the result of previous test
-		- tests are using separate test data/config data (do not operate on the same config data at the same time to avoid concurrent modification)
+		- tests are using separate test data/config data (do not operate on the same config data at the same time to avoid concurrent modification, using unique identifiers in test data)

 ----------------------------------